Published on

 The description of Dark mode toggle ui component

-Why use Tailwind CSS to make a Dark mode toggle ui component?
+Why use Tailwind CSS to create a Dark mode toggle ui component?

 The preview of Dark mode toggle ui component